kevinponce/keivnponce-blog/content/blog/adding-image-to-gatsby-component/index.md

 date: "2019-08-04T22:12:00.121Z"
 tags: ["javascript", "gatsby"]
 header: { type: 'icon', bgColor: '#663399', icon: 'gatsby' }
+description: Tutorial on how to add images to Gatsby page using graphql and resizing for optimize performance.
 ---
 # Setup
 Before you can add an image to a react component in gatsby, you need to install gatsby-image.
 ```